khalid-hussain/theprophetswudu/chap2-components-of-wudu.md

 <!-- TODO Add Arabic -->

-(_Trans._ I bear witness that none has the right to be worshipped except Allāh, and that Muhammad is His slave and Messenger) except that all eight Gates of Paradise are opened for him---so that he enters by whichever he pleases.’”
+(_Trans._ I bear witness that none has the right to be worshipped except Allāh, and that Muḥammad is His slave and Messenger) except that all eight Gates of Paradise are opened for him---so that he enters by whichever he pleases.’”
 [Reported by Muslim (#234), Abū Dāwūd (#169), al-Tirmidhī (#55), al-Nasāʾī (#148), and Ibn Mājah (#470)].